kaliop-uk/ezmigrationbundle/README.md

     * ez_migration.migration_aborted => listeners receive a MigrationAbortedEvent event instance

+An event is fired when a migration is being generated using the `kaliop:migration:generate` command, allowing to alter the data that will be serialized as migration steps:

+    * ez_migration.migration_generated => listeners receive a MigrationGeneratedEvent event instance

 In order to act on those events, you will need to declare tagged services, such as for ex:

     my.step_executed_listener: